rickellis/Arch-Linux-Install-Guide/README.md

     #   reboot

-## If you are running on VirtualBox

-If you are installing on VirtualBox you'll have to shutdown and remove the ISO you booted from.
-Remove it in the VirtualBox application at;
+## If you are installing Arch on VirtualBox

+Instead of rebooting, as indicated above, shut down the virtual machine and do the following;

+Remove the ISO you booted from at:

     Settings > Storage > Controller:IDE

-Also, make sure EFI is enabled:
+Make sure EFI is enabled:

     Settings > System > Enable EFI

+For WiFi connectivity, first get the name of your connection using:

+    #   ip link

+It should be something like `enp0s3`.
+Then run:

+    #   sudo ip link set dev enp0s3 up
+    #   sudo dhcpcd enp0s3